philosophydan/philosophydan.github.io/teaching.md

 ---
 layout: page
-title: "Teaching"
+title: Teaching
 permalink: /teaching/
 published: true
 ---

 Here are the courses I've been teaching.
-If you have any questions [contact me](mailto:singerd@phil.upenn.edu).
+If you have any questions [contact me](http://www.danieljsinger.com/#contact).

 **Spring 2016:**
 PHIL 231: Knowledge and Reality